 Pîjashig Kwe kwe!
 Tunngahugit!
 She:kon!
 Aanii!
 Boozhoo!
 Tansi!
 Taanishi!
 Hello!
 Bienvenue!

 The MacOdrum Library is located on the unceded territories of the Algonquin nation.
-Use this guide to begin your research and consult Martha Attridge Bufton, who can help you find materials to complete your assignments.
+Use this guide to begin your research and consult Martha Attridge Bufton, who is available for online research consultations.

 Meet Martha Attridge Bufton in the following video.